NedYork/brainstax/README.md

 - User accounts with secure authentication using BCrypt password digests and authenticity tokens.
 - Allows users to create and delete subjects, decks, and cards.
 - CSV file parsing for user uploaded flashcards and persists cards to database.
-- Implements spaced-repetition algorithm on front-end to dynamically re-sequence a user's set of flashcards.
+- Implements spaced-repetition algorithm on React front-end to dynamically re-sequence a user's set of flashcards.

 ## Project Design